Samvesh/videoiq-rag-chatbot/README.md

 VideoIQ

 VideoIQ is a production-grade, and deployed RAG chatbot (Retrieval-Augmented Generation) dashboard that enables content creators, marketers, and analysts to perform side-by-side performance audits of a YouTube URL (Video A) and an Instagram Reel URL (Video B).
-By feeding both links into the application, VideoIQ concurrently scrapes video metadata (views, likes, comments, duration, upload date, followers), retrieves or transcribes speech data via standard APIs and local OpenAI Whisper and indexes text segments into a local persistent ChromaDB vector store, and provides a real-time, streaming AI chat interface backed by Google's Gemini 1.5 Flash.
+By feeding both links into the application, VideoIQ concurrently scrapes video metadata (views, likes, comments, duration, upload date, followers), retrieves or transcribes speech data via standard APIs indexes text segments into a local persistent ChromaDB vector store, and provides a real-time, streaming AI chat interface backed by Google's Gemini 1.5 Flash.

 This tool acts as our personal video optimization partne instead of jumping between platforms, we can instantly compare the engagement stats and ask and see and analyse complex comparative questions like , "Compare the hook structures of both videos in the first 5 seconds,",  "Why did Video B get a higher engagement rate despite fewer views?" or "What optimization suggestions do you have for Video A's transcript?",  VideoIQ isolates sessions dynamically, cites its claims with context-chunk indexes, and streams responses with zero lag out-of-the-box.
 There are few most common question added to the chatbot Ui so it'll be easy to ask them quickly instead of just typing them.